Sunny6889/tron-docker-main/metric_monitor/push_mode/README.md

 ## At the end

-This guide includes tested solutions that meet specific security requirements.
-If these configurations do not address your customized monitoring needs, please refer to the [official Thanos documentation](https://thanos.io/tip/thanos/quick-tutorial.md/) for more detailed configuration options.
+This guide provides tested solutions that meet specific security requirements.
+If these configurations do not address your customized monitoring needs, you may want to consult the [official Thanos documentation](https://thanos.io/tip/thanos/quick-tutorial.md/) for more detailed configuration options.
+Additionally, you can engage with the community on [GitHub](https://github.com/tronprotocol/tron-docker/issues) for further assistance.